 This is the first blog post in our series on “How To Measure Blog Success”.
 Do you have a question about blogging that we should answer?
-Send us a tweet or shoot us a note and we’ll answer it as best we can.
+Shoot us a note and we’ll answer it as best we can.

 How to Check Blog Traffic